 Weed cloth's strength is also one of its main weaknesses - landscapers can't shape weed cloth landscaping beds as quickly as landscaping fabric options because the landscaped areas are less flexible to work with.

 However, landscapers prefer weed cloth landscape materials for windy areas where you don't want landscaped beds to shift in the wind and expose the ground underneath or for steep slopes which could collapse under a heavy weight.

 These materials provide good protection from weeds growing through them.
-However, it's still important to lay landscaping fabric or weed cloth down underneath landscaping mulch.
-Mainly you'll be planting seeds or digging into your landscaped beds since even organic soils can contain weeds that germinate later on as the landscaped areas start to break down.
+However, laying landscaping fabric or weed cloth down underneath landscaping mulch is still important.
+Mainly you'll be planting seeds or digging into your landscaped beds since even organic soils can contain weeds germinating later on as the landscaped areas break down.